“I wish to be a teacher for the day”

 "She’s been through so much already, but even through 18 months of chemotherapy Leah still went to school every day.
 She loves being there and looks up to her teachers.
 Even when they said she seemed tired, she stayed until the end of the day.
 She just refused to give in to it."

-Chemotherapy has given Leah Type 1 Diabetes, and she must take steroids for an adrenal insufficiency and medicine for her thyroid too.
+A side effect of chemotherapy is that Leah has developed Type 1 Diabetes, and she has to take steroids for adrenal insufficiency and medicine for her thyroid too.

-Stephen says “Leah has always pushed herself to do everything she wants to.
+Her dad Stephen told us: “Leah has always pushed herself to do everything she wants to.
 She loves to get involved with everything, but the past few years have forced her to grow up really fast.
 She has lost part of her childhood to this.”

 A VIP trip

 Leah wished to be a teacher for the day at her own primary school.
-Wishgranter Lucy sent Leah lots of personalised stationary in anticipation of her wish, and arranged for Leah, her mum and sister to be picked up in a limo to go on a shopping trip to choose an outfit and get her nails done before her special day.
+So her wishgranter Lucy sent her a parcel full of personalised stationery in anticipation of her wish, and arranged for Leah, her mum and sister to be picked up in a limo to go on a shopping trip to choose an outfit and get her nails done before her special day.

-There were sweets and music in the limo and the driver did a tour around Dundee before stopping at the Slessor Gardens for photos and a little walk.
+There were sweets in the limo and she could choose whatever music she liked to play in the car.
+The chauffeur took her on a tour around Dundee before stopping at Slessor Gardens for photos and a little walk.

 On the day, Leah arrived at school ready to teach.
-The schoolteachers had bought her some gifts, including a lanyard with hearts on to hold her ‘teacher’s ID’ card.
+The schoolteachers had bought her some gifts, including a heart-patterned lanyard attached to her ‘teacher’s ID’ card.

 Leah confidently led the class through the day, helping children to learn and have fun.
 In her art class, she taught the class to make a Saint Patrick’s Day hat, and later, she awarded some certificates to the class.